ioleo/code-kata-acyclic-graph-distance/README.md

 * City #8 has direct road to city #0
 * City #9 has direct road to city #1

+> Note: the "from" city number is the index of an element, the "to" city number is the value of an element.

 ```
 val expectedOutput: Array[Int] = Array(1, 3, 2, 3, 0, 0, 0, 0, 0)
 ```